Australia

 If your contact details (email, registered office address) aren’t up-to-date with ASIC, you might simply miss the annual statement or other important notices.
 You’re still liable for the fees even if you didn’t receive the mail.

-Understanding these triggers is the first step towards avoiding those pesky ASIC penalty fees.
+Understanding these triggers is the first step towards avoiding those ASIC penalty fees.

 Lateness